WOT

 Serving pieces/china/silver/tablecloth/napkins

 If you are planning for a dressier table and are going to use special pieces that need special care, this is the week to plan on getting the pieces ready.
-Polish the silver if needed and if you have special glasses/crystal that you have not used in a while, this is the time to give them a fresh wash to remove any dust or film that develops.
+Polish the silver if needed, and if you have special crystal or glasses that you have not used in a while, this is the time to give them a fresh wash to remove any dust or film that develops.

-If you are going to bring out the linens this is also a great week bring them out and iron if needed.
-Set everything aside and it will be ready to go for next week!
+If you are going to bring out the linens, this is also a great week to bring them out and iron them if needed.
+Set everything aside, and it will be ready to go for next week!

-If you need fresher greens for a salad and if you ordered a turkey, this is a good day to pick up the balance of your ingredients.
+If you need fresh greens for a salad and if you ordered a turkey, this is a good day to pick up the balance of your ingredients.

-If you are planning on serving a soup.
-This is a great day to make your soup.
-Soup likes to sit in the fridge and the flavors have a nice amount of time to meld together to make your Thanksgiving soup the perfect starter to your meal.
+If you are planning on serving soup, this is a great day to make your soup.
+Soup likes to sit in the fridge, and the flavors have a nice amount of time to meld together to make your Thanksgiving soup the perfect starter for your meal.
 Need a great soup recipe?
 Try our Roasted Pumpkin and Apple Soup.

-Take a look at your menu and if you are making any dishes that can be made or prepped ahead of time this is a good day to try and get as much in as you can, including cleaning your turkey so it is prepped and ready to go on Thanksgiving.
+Take a look at your menu, and if you are making any dishes that can be made or prepped ahead of time, this is a good day to try and get as much in as you can.
+This includes cleaning your turkey so it is prepped and ready to go the next day.

-This is a great time to get the table ready.
-If you do need to bring out a leaf, set up your table and get any extra chairs you might need set around the table.
-The linens you have ready and go on the table along with the glasses and flatware.
-Setting your table on Wednesday night makes starts bringing the holiday into focus and can be a fun for the whole family.
-With a little extra time and not stressed on time, you might even find you have time to get a little more creative!
+This is the perfect time to get the table ready.
+If you do need to bring out a leaf, set up your table and get any extra chairs needed set around it.
+The linens you have ready and go on the table, along with the glasses and flatware.
+Setting your table on Wednesday night starts to bring the holiday into focus and can be fun for the whole family.
+With planning and organizing, you might even find there is a little more time to get creative!

-Also, be sure to check out and download our Ultimate Thanksgiving Preparation Checklist to make sure you don’t forget anything!
+Also, be sure to check out and download our Ultimate Thanksgiving Meal Planner to make sure you don’t forget anything!
+And don’t forget about what to do after dinner!
+We have some fun game ideas to keep everyone laughing.